aeon0/botty/README.md

 type | Build type.
 Currently only "sorceress" or "hammerdin" is supported casting_frames | Depending on your char and fcr you will have a specific casting frame count.
 Check it here: https://diablo2.diablowiki.net/Breakpoints and fill in the right number.
 Determines how much delay there is after each teleport for example. slow_walk | With this set to 1 the char will have a large delay for each running action in town.
-Set this to 1 if you keep getting stuck during traversing town. num_loot_columns | Number of columns in inventory used for loot (from left!).
+Set this to 1 if you keep getting stuck during traversing town. static_path_pindle | If set to 1, the pathing is done by staticly recorded screen positions.
+Otherwise it uses reference templates static_path_eldritch | If set to 1, the pathing is done by staticly recorded screen positions.
+Otherwise it uses reference templates atk_len_pindle | Attack length for hdin or number of attack sequences for sorc when fighting pindle atk_len_eldritch | Attack length for hdin or number of attack sequences for sorc when fighting eldritch atk_len_shenk | Attack length for hdin or number of attack sequences for sorc when fighting shenk num_loot_columns | Number of columns in inventory used for loot (from left!).
 Remaining space can be used for charms take_health_potion | Health percentage when healing potion will be used take_mana_potion | Mana percentage when mana potion will be used.
 Currently belt managment is not very clever and it is safest to only pick up health pots and make sure mana reg is enough for pindle to not need mana pots.